PartlySaneStudios/partly-sane-skies/docs/pages/features/general/custom_main_menu.md

 > Aerial View of Hub from Community House
 >
 >
-> Stunning Aerial View of Hub
+> Stunning Aerial View of the Hub
 >
 >
 > View from Hub Portal (Day)